📅 22 Apr 2025 • 📖 23 min read

 “So remember this principle when something threatens to cause you pain: the thing itself was no misfortune at all; to endure it and prevail is great good fortune.”

-And, courage is also about showing indifference to external situations.
-Like, being intrepid in the face of a death-threat.
+Courage is also about showing indifference to external situations, such as being intrepid in the face of a death threat.
+(Find out what the Stoics thought of Death.)

 This is what Seneca says of this cardinal virtue: